 The HOPE 5k event offers the opportunity to run or walk individually or as a team of any size.
-The team would run or walk the course together.
+The team can run or walk the course together.

-The HOPE Boot Camp 5k event offers the opportunity to compete as a team but with each team member running the course together and fulfilling 5 team activity stations on course.
-Team Activity Station exercises are posted at https://hoperelay.org/blog/.
+The HOPE Boot Camp 5k event offers the opportunity to compete together as a team, with all team member running the course together and participating in exercise stations along the course.

 The HOPE 20k Run Relay – All teams in HOPE 20k Run Relay must have an average pace time of no more than 15 minutes per mile.
 We cannot safely accommodate slower average pace times.
 In the HOPE 20k Run Relay, teams with a 15-minute average pace time will take approximately 3 hours total to complete the course.
 Teams with a 5-minute average pace time will take approximately 1 hour.

 The HOPE 5k – To complete the 5k, we anticipate participants finishing in 15 minutes to 90 minutes (1 1/2 hour).

 The HOPE Boot Camp 5k – To complete the Boot Camp 5k, we anticipate teams finishing in 30 to 90 minutes (1 1/2 hour).

 All of the HOPE Relay courses start and end at Hartness, Greenville, South Carolina.
 A course map can be accessed here.

 6) What type of terrain should I expect?

 The course includes some elevation changes, with both paved and natural trails along the creeks and ponds on the property.
 Portions will be challenging for strollers!